jl-yang/soapbox_middleware/README.md

 var virtual = new Virtual("unique-name");   //Example name: "" + Math.random()

-//Setup the video object for displaying remote stream var remoteVideo = document.getElementById('remoteVideo'); //It should be your video element virtual.setup(remoteVideo);
+//Setup the video object for displaying remote stream var remoteVideo = document.getElementById('remoteVideo'); //It should be your video element for soapbox var hotspotVideo = document.getElementById('hotspotVideo'); //It should be your video element for hotspot

+virtual.setup(remoteVideo, hotspotVideo);

 //Connect to the middleware(signaling server)
 //Four params: onConnect, onError, onReceiveMessage, ConfigParams